-Having just spent a week in Athens, I didn’t understand her comment about it being dirty.
+Having just spent a week in Athens and exploring the most wonderful things to do in Athens, I didn’t understand her comment about it being dirty.
 Yes, …graffiti stained walls both old and new architecture, with a feeling of youth both, restless and creative.
+One could feel the Athenian art scene rumbling under the city turning revolution over into evolution.
 Some buildings were antiquated, clinging to a long, proud history of time and the struggle of economic setback.
 On the opposite spectrum, new buildings threatened to erase time completely.
-Meanwhile, one could feel the Athenian art scene rumbling under the city turning revolution over into evolution.

 Watch this video on 23 Best Things to Do in Athens | Athens Travel Guide

-At the minimum, you’d want to spend three days in Athens to see most of the sights and to get a feel of the city.
+At the minimum, you’d want to spend at least three days to cover the top Athens attractions and to get a feel of the city.
 Staying longer will allow you to explore deeper and more parts of the city, that I didn’t get to see or list here.
 The sights listed here are placed according to location and should give you an idea of how to tackle your itinerary.

 Plaka is the oldest and most historical part of Athens.
 You’ll find the Acropolis and many other stunning Greek ruins in its midst, as well as cafes, souvenir shops and beautiful architecture reminiscent of the Greek Islands.
 Book a stay in charming Plaka.